harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 ---
-title: Calling the First Dance in a Community
+title: Calling the First Dance for a Community
-date: 2024-05-17
+date: 2024-05-19
 categories: [Dance]
 tags: [contra, calling]
 # xposts: